jn-goe/CellREST/README.md

 <img src="README_files/figure-gfm/graphvis_graphlayout-1.png" width="50%" />

-In this visualization we can observe edges with longer lengths.
+In this visualization we can observe network edges with longer lengths.
 For a more detailed analysis, we visualize the distribution of logarithmized edge lengths and edge weights.
 For the former, we can fit a normal distribution to determine a threshold to detect potential outliers: